defisym/OpenFusionExamples/README.md

   - *Created by Defisym.*
   - *compile DX11 shaders by a simple drag*

+- JDK Terminator
+  - *Created by Defisym.*
+  - *Fusion will use JDK to build Android applications, but unfortunately, sometimes JDK process will not terminate correctly even you quit fusion.
+If you are using steam version, steam will think fusion is still running and refuse to restart fusion or steam itself, unless you terminate the process manually in task manager, which is annoying.
+This script can help you terminate it with a single click.*

 ### Tutorials

 Some mfa files used for Fusion tutorials in [my blog](https://www.zhihu.com/column/FusionGamers).